 Deconstructed “Herring under a fur coat”

-“Herring under fur coat” is a classic holiday salad, mandatory on New Year Eve’s table along with champagne, tangerines as well as another all time favorite – “Olivier” salad.
-Ready “herring under fur coat” should be covered and left in refrigerator for few hours and then cut into pieces just like cake right before being served.
+“Herring under fur coat” is a classic holiday salad, mandatory on New Year Eve’s table along with champagne, tangerines as well as another all-time favorite – “Olivier” salad.
+Ready “herring under fur coat” should be covered and left in a refrigerator for few hours and then cut into pieces just like cake right before being served.

 - 2 large carrots, washed

 - 2 beets, washed with tops and bottoms removed

 - 4 hard-boiled eggs, finely chopped